 The fear of sports injury is the ever-present, though less-focused-on, reality that plagues tournaments like March Madness.
 But now, new treatments and new rehab tools are being developed to manage injuries like patellar tendonitis or perform anterior cruciate ligament reconstruction.

 Imagine a robot that can check on recovering stroke patients, remind them to do exercises — even update therapists about their progress.
-Meet SKOTEE, one of the latest inventions being developed at the Sister Kenny Research Center.
-Learn more about SKOTEE on startribune.com.
+Meet the Courage Kenny Rehabilitation Institute's Home Therapy System (known as SKOTEE) is one of the latest inventions being developed at the Research Center.
+Learn more about it on startribune.com.

-Briefing is an occasional newsletter highlighting the accomplishments and activites of the Sister Kenny Research Center.
+Briefing is an occasional newsletter highlighting the accomplishments and activites of the Research Center.

 The Research Center is essentially a creativity incubator that conducts patient-focused research and develops new rehabilitation technologies.
 It is located immediately next to the inpatient rehab care unit at Abbott Northwestern Hospital.